foospidy/GrepBugs/README.txt

 - MySQL support
   - On Debian run:
+    - apt-get install python-mysqldb, if this does not work then try:
       - apt-get install libmysqlclient-dev
       - pip install MySQL-python

 Creating MySQL Database:
 Create a database and run the following create statements.